 Ireland is the largest MedTech employer per capita across Europe so businesses know that there is local, skilled talent ‘on-hand’ for their new venture.
-This is helped by the close links that the industry has formed with education centres – Ireland is now viewed as place where the needs of industry matter and where the workforce is willing to adjust to meet those needs.
-As the industry evolves, so do their needs for skills within the workforce, having ties to local academic institutions means that these changing needs can be reflected into workforce training
+This is helped by the close links that the industry has formed with education centers – Ireland is now viewed as a place where the needs of industry matter and where the workforce is willing to adjust to meet those needs.
+As the industry evolves, so do their needs for skills within the workforce, having ties to local academic institutions means that these changing needs can be reflected in workforce training

 Accessibility to Europe

 Basing their manufacturing in Ireland gives companies a geographical proximity to the European market.
 This still remains the second largest market in the world for medical devices and one that is of key importance to global companies.
 This is of particular relevance for U.S. based companies – an Irish presence provides them a footprint in one of their priority markets.
-A base like this within the European Economic Area also means that there is free movement of labour from other member countries, this means that companies can draw on European-wide talent if necessary without needing working permits or visas.
+A base like this within the European Economic Area also means that there is free movement of labor from other member countries, this means that companies can draw on European-wide talent if necessary without needing working permits or visas.

 In addition, manufacturing in Ireland gives companies access to the European Union regulatory processes.
 It has been estimated that bringing a product to market in the U.S can take up to five years longer than it does from Ireland due to the difference in the regulatory processes.
 These quicker procedures come with no compromise of the standards of the regulation.
 With technology changing quickly and companies in a constant effort to market innovative new products in an ever-changing healthcare marketplace, this can be a real advantage.

 Ireland’s corporate tax rates have been a draw to businesses for many years.
-The 12.5% corporate tax rate for active businesses compares favourably against other European destinations as well as further afield – it is one of the lowest statutory corporate tax rates in the world.
-In addition to this rate, Ireland also offers other favourable environmental factors to business, such as a 25% tax credit on research and development expenditure and further relief on expenditure on intellectual property, amongst many others.
+The 12.5% corporate tax rate for active businesses compares favorably against other European destinations as well as further afield – it is one of the lowest statutory corporate tax rates in the world.
+In addition to this rate, Ireland also offers other favorable environmental factors to business, such as a 25% tax credit on research and development expenditure and further relief on expenditure on intellectual property, amongst many others.